lorisbaz/self-taught_localization/README.md

 We include:
 * A demo that shows how STL can be used to extract the objectness bounding boxes of an image
-* [TODO] The link of the bounding boxes of STL used in our experiments
 * The scripts to generate the plots of our paper

 Dependencies